Mel Stride: In opposition

 On 4 November 2024, Stride was appointed Shadow Chancellor of the Exchequer in Badenoch's shadow cabinet.

-In June 2025, Stride apologized for the September 2022 mini-budget implemented by Prime Minister Liz Truss, stating that the Tories would "never again" risk the UK's economic stability by making "promises we cannot afford".
+In June 2025, Stride apologised for the September 2022 mini-budget implemented by Prime Minister Liz Truss, stating that the Conservatives would "never again" risk the UK's economic stability by making "promises we cannot afford".

 During his time as Shadow Chancellor of the Exchequer, Stride deputised for the Leader of the Opposition during Deputy PMQs, facing Angela Rayner on 25 June 2025 whilst the Prime Minister was at the 2025 The Hague NATO summit.

-At his autumn 2025 conference speech, Stride described Reform UK as a “populist alternative that is totally detached from reality” and blamed the incumbent Labour government for increasing borrowing, raising taxes, and increasing debt.
+At his autumn 2025 conference speech, Stride described Reform UK as a "populist alternative that is totally detached from reality" and blamed the incumbent Labour government for increasing borrowing, raising taxes, and increasing debt.

+Shortly after Shadow Secretary of State for Justice Robert Jenrick was suspended by Badenoch for secretly plotting to defect to Reform in January 2026, Jenrick delivered a speech in which he criticised Stride.
+Jenrick accused Stride of overseeing "the explosion of the welfare bill and blocked the reforms needed” when he was Work and Pensions Secretary.
+Members of the shadow cabinet reportedly felt the attack on Stride was both too personal and hypocritical, given Jenrick's past praise of Stride.

+Stride left the shadow cabinet in the reshuffle of 31 August 2026, describing his tenure as Shadow Chancellor as a "great honour" and saying he would continue to contribute to the Conservative team from the back benches.
+Kemi Badenoch paid tribute to his time in the role, saying he had brought "experience, seriousness and stability" and had "helped us steady the ship, rebuild economic credibility and become an effective opposition..." she added "the Conservative Party would not have got where we are without his work...".

 Personal life

 In 2005, at Westminster, Stride married Michelle King Hughes (born 1975) and has three daughters.
 On 11 April 2025, Stride was knighted in Rishi Sunak's Resignation Honours List.
 The Times described Stride's political style as "full of enthusiasm" in 2025.